Political positions of Noam Chomsky: Opposition to the Vietnam War

 Chomsky also participated in "resistance" activities, which he described in subsequent essays and letters published in the New York Review of Books: withholding half of his income tax, taking part in the 1967 march on the Pentagon, and spending a night in jail.
 In the spring of 1972, Chomsky testified on the origins of the war before the Senate Foreign Relations Committee, chaired by J. William Fulbright.

 Chomsky's view of the war is different from orthodox anti-war opinion which holds the war as a tragic mistake.
 He argues that the war was a success from the US point of view.
 According to Chomsky's view the main aim of US policy was the destruction of the nationalist movements in the Vietnamese peasantry.
 In particular he argues that US attacks were not a defense of South Vietnam against the North but began directly in the early 1960s (covert US intervention from the 1950s) and at that time were mostly aimed at South Vietnam.
 He agrees with the view of orthodox historians that the US government was concerned about the possibility of a "domino effect" in South-East Asia.
 At this point Chomsky diverts from orthodox opinion – he holds that the US government was not so concerned with the spread of state Communism and authoritarianism but rather of nationalist movements that would not be sufficiently subservient to US economic interests.

+North Vietnamese land reform and the Hue Massacre

+In their book “After the Cataclysm: Postwar Indochina and the Reconstruction of Imperial Ideology”, Chomsky and Edward S. Herman disputed the veracity of media accounts of war crimes and repression by the Vietnamese communists, stating: "the basic sources for the larger estimates of killings in the North Vietnamese land reform were persons affiliated with the Central Intelligence Agency (CIA) or the Saigon Propaganda Ministry" and "the NLF-DRV 'bloodbath' at Hue (in South Vietnam) was constructed on flimsy evidence indeed".
+Commenting on postwar Vietnam, Chomsky and Herman argued: "[i]n a phenomenon that has few parallels in Western experience, there appear to have been close to zero retribution deaths in postwar Vietnam."
+This they described as a "miracle of reconciliation and restraint".
+In discussing the 1977 Congressional testimony of defecting SRV official Nguyen Cong Hoan, on the subjects of mass repression and the abrogation of civic and religious freedoms, Herman and Chomsky pointed to contradictory accounts of post-war Vietnam concluding that while "some of what Hoan reports is no doubt accurate ...the many visitors and Westerners living in Vietnam who expressly contradict his claims" suggest "Hoan is simply not a reliable commentator".